lamakye7/Warehouse-Stock-Level-Prediction-App/README.md

 * You cannot conclude at the 5% significance level that There is a difference in the average sale amount between customers who use credit cards and customers who use cash.
 * You can conclude at the 5% significance level that the `mean estimated_stock_pct` of products with sale activities is greater than  the mean `estimated_stock_pct` of products without sale activities at specific time of the day.

 The final model gave `mean absolute error` (MAE) of 0.2195 which suggests that, on average, the model's predictions are off from the actual values by approximately 0.2195 units.
-We found out that `unit_price`, `temperature`, `total`, and `hour` of the day were more important in predicting stock level.
-We recommend that the the dataset needs to be further engineered, or more datasets need to be added.
+I found out that `unit_price`, `temperature`, `total`, and `hour` of the day were more important in predicting stock level.
+I recommend that the the dataset needs to be further engineered, or more datasets need to be added.

-In conclusion, we have been able to achieved our 2 main goals and have also tested our inital hypothesis.
+In conclusion, I have been able to achieved the 2 main goals and have also tested the inital hypothesis.
 <br>

 ## Certificate<a name="cf"></a>